-Data Collection: Regional Field Office (RFO) statisticians are responsible for coordinating their own data collection strategy for their respective state.
+Regional Field Office (RFO) statisticians are responsible for coordinating their own data collection strategy for their respective State and it must include provisions for respondents to report securely online.
 Data are collected by mail, telephone, Computer Assisted Web Interviewing (CAWI), and Mobile Computer Assisted Personal Interviewing (mCAPI).
 Respondents are mailed a letter and a questionnaire for the respondent to complete and return by mail or use a survey code to complete the survey securely online.
-If response is not received by mail or the Internet, respondents are contacted by phone for the survey data.
+The letter explains the purpose and importance of the survey and that they are being contacted for survey purposes only.
+If a response is not received by mail or online, respondents are contacted by CATI.
+Limited personal interviewing may be conducted, generally for large operations or those with special handling arrangements.